eeeschwartz/content-guide/pages/how-to-write.md

 There will be content that can be shortened, clarified or even deleted.

 Check user focus

 > Who is the user?

->	What do they want to do?
+> What do the want to do?

 > When is it done?

 Check task direction

 > Does the first sentence explain what the service does?

 > Does each sentence help the user with the task?

 Shorten content

 > Sentences should be under 15 words.

 > Paragraphs should have three sentences or less.

 > Write subheadings about every three paragraphs.

 > Use bulleted lists instead of long sentence lists.